ADVANCED MICROECONOMICS 1 - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate their analytical skills and theoretical intuition.

-Thus, the summative assessment for this module consists of a coursework assignment, typically submitted in week 8, checking students’ progress in two directions: logical argumentation and intuitive approach to new issues, followed by a final examination where the progress along these two directions is further assessed.
+Thus, the summative assessment for this module consists of an intermediate class test, checking students’ progress in two directions: logical argumentation and intuitive approach to new issues, followed by a final examination where the progress along these two directions is further assessed.

 Throughout the module, students’ ability to approach a new question and to make deductive arguments will be checked and comments will be made on their progress.